jin530/MelBERT/README.md

 - Change the experimental settings in `main_config.cfg`. <br>
 - Run `main.py` to train and test models. <br>
 - Command line arguments are also acceptable with the same naming in configuration files.
+- You can simply download [the model checkpoint](https://drive.google.com/file/d/1gieLQ-aRP1PMBov6NifucUvmLRBsdjy6/view?usp=sharing) trained on VUA-18 dataset from the link.

 ## Running MelBERT